Staff and Board

 Our Board of Directors

-Doris Stewart (Chair), William Falls Down (Vice-Chair) not pictured, Alda Good Luck (Secretary), Pam Garza, and Shaleen Old Coyote
+Doris Stewart (Chair), William Falls Down (Vice-Chair) not pictured, Alda Good Luck (Secretary), Pam Garza, Shaleen Old Coyote and Robert He Does It (not pictured)

 Honorary Elder Board Member